 Asalamu alaykum Mamas, I hope you’re well.
 When we begin homeschooling, or even some time into it, it’s normal to feel a little dubious about the whole idea.
 Homeschooling is not the norm in many parts of the world, and when those around you question your choices, it’s all too easy for Mama to feel doubtful and anxious in her decision.

 Especially when even she herself feels ‘school time’ is the elephant in the house.
 But, there’s a reason that feeling usually arises and its probably because our home and school haven’t quite merged together.
 Most of us ourselves went to a traditional school, so embracing the homeschool life can take a little getting used to because our own school experiences can easily filter and even shape our homeschool.

 So how do we make that transition, for our homeschool to be interwoven in our day like everything else…

--Use a homeschool routine to help guide your day, not dictate it.
+2) Use a homeschool routine to help guide your day, not dictate it.
 On the same token, keep some things regular to help you keep sane, like bedtime routines.

--Don’t reserve the ‘fun things’ for the weekend.
+5) Don’t reserve the ‘fun things’ for the weekend.
 Have that pancake breakfast on a Tuesday if you wish!

 6) Take into account seasons of life when planning the homeschool year.
 Vacations, newborns, moving home etc. This allows you to embrace the ‘full-on’ months and not feel guilty for the more relaxed times.